CodeTemplar99/moni_test/README.md

 Step 3 (optional): select *desired device* in the list of available devices

+### Repository structure

+*APK file* : contains the app-debug.apk file
+*assets* : holds all graphic resources for this app *lib/components* find resusable page components here *lib/screens* contain app screen(s)
+*constant* reusable UI values

+*the subfolders in lib that are not mentioned above are empty*

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,